UPDATED: Reynolds orders Iowa restaurants, bars to suspend on-site sales over COVID-19, forcing some local layoffs

 Ricketts said businesses can stay open and the crowd limit does not include grocery stores.
 In coming days, he said, restaurants may be limited to takeout service.

-In South Dakota, Gov. Kristi Noem said Monday she would not be calling for restaurants or bars in the state to close.
+In South Dakota, Gov. Kristi Noem said Monday she would not be calling for the closure of restaurants or bars in the state.

 The Journal's Dave Dreeszen and Earl Horlyk and the Lincoln Journal Star's Don Walton contributed to this story.